anahitasocial/anahita-standard/README.md

      cp -r vendor/anahita/anahita/src/packages/photos/ packages/photos

-If you do `php anahita.php package:install` you can see now photo shows under the custom packages.
+If you do `php anahita.php package:list` you can see now photo shows under the custom packages.
 Those are your packages.
 Now run the following command to install the photos app

     php anahita.php package:install photos